5 Reasons Why There Will Never Be a Zombie Apocalypse

 John: Maybe we should go into our houses and lock the doors?

-Steve: Nah, not until they reach a critical mass!
+Steve: Nah, not until they reach critical mass!

 Once in our houses we’ll all climb onto our balconies and roofs and chuck pot plants down on the zombies’ heads.
 We’ll call to each other with helpful, zombie killing suggestions and encouragement.
-We’ll stand inside our locked grill doors and poke chopsticks through the bars into zombie eyeballs all day long.
-We can just all camp out and do this for however long is necessary.
+We’ll stand inside our locked grill doors and poke chopsticks through the bars into zombie eyeballs all day, for however long is necessary.

-Here are some easy ways to clear out zombies:
+Here are some simple ways to clear out zombies:

-– Get on a boat in the harbour, blare your horns and wave and shout a lot.
-The zombies will all pile into the harbour, where they will sink, get swept away, or simply become a lot more manageable.
+- Get on a boat and go out into the harbour, then blare your horns and shout and wave.
+The zombies will all pile into the harbour, where they will become a lot more manageable.

-– Dangle a screaming child off a cliff.
-The zombies will hear her and pile over the cliff trying to get her, only to smash apart on the rocks below.
-When all the zombies are dead, hoist up the child, pat her on the head, and tell her everything is going to be all right.
+- Dangle a screaming child off a cliff.
+The zombies will hear her and pile over the cliff trying to get her, only to smash to pieces on the rocks below.
+Once all the zombies are dead, hoist up the child, pat her on the head, and tell her everything is going to be all right.